 Why La Fortuna?

 La Fortuna is one of the best destinations in Costa Rica for families for good reason.
-This area has very good infrastructure for tourists, a ton of hotels at various price points, many restaurants and a plethora of activities.
+This area has very good infrastructure for tourists, a ton of hotels at various price points, many restaurants and a plethora of activities for all ages.
 It’s one of the best destinations to see the rainforest and volcano in one place.

 Recommended hotels for families in La Fortuna: Tabacon, Los Lagos, The Springs Resort & Spa, Arenal Kioro, Arenal Observatory Lodge, Villas Vilma, El Silencio del Campo, Baldi Hot Springs Resort.
 All these hotels offer family rooms and free hot breakfast.

 Day 2 La Fortuna: Safari float, guided walk, hot springs